 Support from the SPS National Office

 Thank you for agreeing to host a zone meeting at your institution.
-The SPS national office provides funding up to $500 to help cover the costs associated with hosting a zone meeting and $300 to support travel to the event.
+The SPS national office provides funding up to $900 in total funding: $600 to help cover the costs associated with hosting a zone meeting and $300 to support travel to the event.

 To receive funding, please send the following information to lquijada [at] aip.org (Lydia Quijada) at least four weeks *before* your zone meeting:

 - The letter should briefly indicate how the money will be spent, include a detailed budget list, and include the submitting institution's federal tax identification number.

 - $600 can support the costs of the meeting itself and $300 can support travel by students, advisers, and speakers

 - If a registration fee will be charged, please include it as income in the budget file.
 You can send your request by email to the lydia [at] aip.org (national office).